Here are some of the reasons why we believe taxes will move much higher in the future.

 It's not how much money you've saved (or are actively saving), but how much you have to spend after-tax.
 Your retirement income and financial security are directly impacted by tax policy and our firm is devoted to helping our clients minimize their exposure to Federal and state taxes.

-$30 Trillion In Debt, Medicare And Social Security Are Running Out Of Money
+Nearly $34 Trillion In Debt, And Medicare And Social Security Are Running Out Of Money

 Why should you care about taxes in your financial planning?
 Because taxes will increase in your retirement for any number of reasons.
 Income taxes help pay interest on the National Debt, and pay for Medicare and Social Security benefits.
 But guess what?
 We are scheduled to run $1 Trillion budget deficits for the next 11 years (Congressional Budget Office) and Medicare and Social Security will become insolvent in 2031 and 2034, if not sooner (source: 2023 Trustees Report, Social Security).